Dance at KSU was profiled in the November 2008 of Dance Magazine.

 Simone Stevens is beginning her first semester of college as a Dance major at Kennesaw State University and is thrilled to have an opportunity to perform with the Company this spring.
 Simone started dancing at the age of three at En Pointe School of Dance based in Lilburn, Ga. and is open and hopeful for what lies ahead for her dance career.

 Ansen “Luke” Steely

 Ansen “Luke” Steely has been dancing since he was eight years old and was a company member with Dancentre South for six years.
-Luke has danced in “The Nutcracker” of Cherokee County, BalletFest Atlanta, Jazz on Tap, Magical Days at Disney, Panoply, and Piccolo-Spoleto.
-He has attended summer intensives at Nashville Ballet, Ballet Austin, International Ballet Competition School, and Jazz on Tap on Tour.
-This is his first semester in the KSU Dance Company.
+Luke has danced in “The Nutcracker” of Cherokee County, BalletFest Atlanta, Jazz on Tap, Magical Days at Disney, Panoply and Piccolo-Spoleto.
+He has attended summer intensives at Nashville Ballet, Ballet Austin, the International Ballet Competition School and Jazz on Tap on Tour.
+This is his second semester performing with the KSU Dance Company.

 Lauren Stott, a freshman at KSU, is more than excited to be a part of the KSU Dance Company this semester.
 For Lauren, dance is a blessing and integral to her life.

 Emily Tomasi is double majoring in Psychology and Dance and started dancing when she was three years old.
 Emily is happy to say that she performed with the KSU Dance Company during her first year at KSU and is looking forward to dancing in the Company for another semester.